 “What?”
 Jacky asked, confused.
 He wasn’t really paying attention.
 He was still lost in thoughts.

 “Oh,” Jacky said, finally understanding the nature of the conversation.
-“Did your dad ask you to come back early?
-I know all these changes didn’t happen when you mentioned about coming back earlier.
+“Was that why you changed your mind and came back early?
+All these changes didn’t happen when you were last here.
 But things have been brewing for a while now.”